 Start by seasoning the steak.
 For this, you have a couple of options:

-First, use pre-made Imperial Coffee Stout Seasoning.
+First, use my pre-made Imperial Coffee Stout Seasoning.
 Second, whip up a homemade coffee crust rub.
-Simply mix together ground coffee, chipotle powder, garlic powder, cinnamon, black pepper, and salt.
-I love to make a homemade spice rub because I can adjust it however I like to bring out different flavors.
+To do this, simply mix together ground coffee, chipotle powder, garlic powder, cinnamon, black pepper, and salt.
+I love to make a homemade spice rub because I can adjust it; however, I like to bring out different flavors.

 Try out all my spices & seasonings at Spiceology.com!